Guide to Access-A-Ride Service

 To repeat this announcement, please press "0."

 Hold for assistance if you do not have a touch-tone phone.

-walk or wheel short distances (1-2, 3-4, or 5 or more blocks) begin their feeder service trip on AAR and then transfer to a fixed-route bus.
+“Feeder service” is a trip that is made partly by paratransit and partly by fixed-route bus or subway.
+At present, customers with conditional eligibility who are able to walk or wheel short distances (1-2, 3-4 or 5 or more blocks) begin their feeder service trip on AAR and then transfer to a fixed-route bus.
 The bus takes them to a bus stop.
-From there they walk or wheel to their ultimate destination without exceeding their travel limitations.
+From there, they walk or wheel to their ultimate destination without exceeding their travel limitations.

 AAR operates 24 hours a day, 7 days a week.